-The major in public relations (reference number 763) requires 45 or 46 semester hours
+The major in public relations (reference number 763) requires 45 or 46 semester hours and leads to a Bachelor of Arts degree.
+No

 Major in Public Relations ADMISSION REQUIREMENTS:

 Prospective majors may take no more than 15 hours in the major before admission.
 Students must meet the following requirements before they can be admitted: